-You’ve had your enormous tattoo for two years, or maybe a little longer.
-At first, the tattoo held its color and shape, and it looked great.
-Now, it doesn’t look so great anymore.
+You’ve had your tattoo for two years, or maybe a little longer.
+At first, the tattoo held its color and shape, it looked great.
+Now, it doesn’t look so outstanding.

 You don’t know why but lately the tattoo has started to fade in spots, while in other areas it just looks strange.
-It even looks like the tattoo has slightly moved.
+It even appears as if the tattoo has slightly moved.

 Blurriness in tattoos is a common problem, and the source of the problem might not be your tattoo itself.
 The cause of your tattoo’s blurriness might originate in your environment, or it could also be the area of your body that you’ve chosen to have tattooed.

 Now that you’ve had your tattoo for a little while, say a couple of years, you’re probably not quite the same person you were when you got the tattoo in the first place.
 Maybe you’ve moved to a different part of the country with a different climate.
 Maybe you’ve put on weight or had a child or two.